 The winter blues can be exacerbated by short days and long nights.
-If you’re skipping your after-work exercise because of the cold weather or dark evenings, you are missing out on the psychological benefits of working out.
+If you're skipping your after-work exercise because of the cold weather or dark evenings, you are missing out on the psychological benefits of working out.
 The shortened period of sunlight might also cause you to experience seasonal affective disorder, or the appropriately abbreviated SAD.
 This disorder is actually a type of depression and characterized by a range of symptoms that accompany changes in weather.
 Make sure to take a D3 supplement to counteract the lack of sunshine in winter!

 Every January, gyms and health clubs offer membership discounts and sign-up specials to take advantage of the New Year’s resolutions-makers' desire to get back in shape.
 All of the parties, sweet treats, and cocktails can weigh heavily on you in more ways than one.
 Winter weight gain is a major cause of anxiety, especially if you’ve already gained a few before the holidays even arrive.
 Family members’ not-so-subtle comments about weight are often the last thing we want to hear at the dinner table.

 Work Environment and Deadlines

 A toxic work environment or multiple pressing deadlines to meet before the end of the year can prevent you from fully enjoying the holidays.
 Working in retail or sales is especially stressful because of long holiday hours, contentious customers, and the pressure to meet quotas.